My Blog List

 Monday, March 3, 2025

-Women in Krimi: Kai Fischer
+Women in Krimi VI: Kai Fischer

 There are defining women of Krimi like Karin Dor and Karin Baal.
 But she was the original Krimi-girl and later became the leading Krimi-woman, and then even got her own TV-Krimi series in the 1960s (!) that lasted for three seasons.
 No one would come close to: